Do Households Benefit from Financial Deregulation and Innovation? The Case of the Mortgage Market

 Harvey S. Rosen

-Princeton University - Department of Economics; National Bureau of Economic Research (NBER); CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Princeton University - Department of Economics; National Bureau of Economic Research (NBER); CESifo (Center for Economic Studies and Ifo Institute)

 Federal Reserve Bank of Boston - Research Department; National Bureau of Economic Research (NBER)